September Newsletter

 • Meals Provided: Dinner on Friday, September 27th, and lunch on Saturday, September 28th.

-• With only four weeks left, now is the time to secure your spot.
+• With only one week left, now is the time to secure your spot.
 Visit the Event Website for more information and to register today.
 Let’s come together to strengthen the foundations of our democracy through education, dialogue, and deliberation.

 October Professional Development Session – Project ACCLaIM